robertblackwell/litetest/README.md

-# Lite Test PHP
+# litetest - a PHP unit tester

 This is a fork of the repo [git@github.com:codekiddos/Lite-Test-PHP.git](git@github.com:codekiddos/Lite-Test-PHP.git).

+But it does not follow the usual practice for github forks.
 I have made so many changes that I thought it best (and it was easier for me) to make it an independent repo.

 ## Update after fork